tdwg/ncd/Charter.md

 ### What are the uses of collection descriptions?

-Three main areas are served by collection-level description records:
+Some of the main areas are served by collection-level description records:

 * Resource discovery, providing a descriptive overview of each collection
 * Establishment of relationships between collections in several locations